Matthiasadams59/moviesep/README.md

 ## What Has Been Done

-* Displaying list of films
+* Displaying List Of Films
-* Accessing Every Film And Updating It's Data
+* Accessing Every Film And Updating Its Data
-* Every Film allows us to access Actor Pages
+* Every Film Features Different Actors And We Can Click On Them To Access More Information About The Actors

 ## Deployment